 As experiences go, nothing beats a hug

-I was walking back to my office from a meeting on Wednesday when I came across two young freehugs2women bearing signs that said, “Free Hugs.”
+I was walking back to my office from a meeting on Wednesday when I came across two young women bearing signs that said, “Free Hugs.”
 One of them came up to me and said, “Would you like a hug?”
 When I said, “absolutely,” she gave me a quick squeeze and told me to have a great day.

 After that, how could I not?